Earn a Seton Hall Master's Degree in Athletic Training

 - Wellness and sport performance facilities

-Graduates from the Master of Science in Athletic Training program at Seton Hall are well prepared for the Board of Certification (BOC) Examination and subsequent careers in athletic training.
-In 2005, the first-time passing rate was nearly 80%, well above the national average of 26%.
+Graduates of the Master of Science in Athletic Training program at Seton Hall are well prepared for the national Board of Certification (BOC) Examination and subsequent careers in athletic training.
+In 2014, the first-time passing rate was 100%.
 The curriculum also prepares athletic training students for the National Strength and Conditioning Specialist exam.